-School Board rules and procedures for maintaining student records shall be consistent with Florida Statutes, State Board of Education rules, and federal laws relating to Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment - U.S. Codes (20 USC 1232g), Code of Federal Regulations (CFR) for Title 34; part 99.
+School Board rules and procedures for maintaining student records shall be consistent with Florida Statutes, including the "Parents' Bill of Rights," State Board of Education rules, and federal laws relating to Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment - U.S. Codes (20 USC 1232g), Code of Federal Regulations (CFR) for Title 34; part 99.
 The Superintendent shall be responsible for interpreting this rule and the school principal shall be responsible for controlling and supervising student records, following all rules on student records, and interpreting rules on student records to the school staff, students, and the community.